MM-SalvoDragotta/E-Commerce-back-end/README.md

 💻

-Run the following command at the root of your project.
+Run the following command at the root of your project to start the application’s server

 `node server` or `npm start`

-🎥  A video of the typical user flow through the application can be found here [E-Commerce Back End]()
+🎥  A video of the typical user flow through the application can be found here [E-Commerce Back End](https://drive.google.com/file/d/1BxVC0lcDTV2HCGcl1X2yt3HXcPG2LZ3K/view?usp=sharing)

 Also refer to the following screenshots